unxmaal/irixboot/README.md

 Vagrant will automatically create a vagrant/irix directory on your host machine that is shared between it and the VM.
 It will then fetch the installation media archives only if they are missing from that directory.

-## IRIX media from Install Discs

-Once you've imaged your SGI discs, you need to populate the `irix/` directory for irixboot to extract them.
-Within `irix/` should be directories with the names of the IRIX versions they contain.
-These version numbers must match what you configured earlier for the `irixversion` parameter in `Vagrantfile`.
-Within each of those directories must be subdirectories of arbitrary name, and any number of disk image files within those.
-Further levels of directory nesting are not currently supported.

-Multiple files in one subdirectory will be extracted on top of each other.
-This is useful to avoid having to `open` several distributions from the `inst`, since some (all?) of the disc sets can be combined (e.g. Overlays discs combined, Foundation discs combined, etc.).

-An example hierarchy:

-* irix/
-  * 6.5/
-    * foundation/
-		* IRIX 6.5 Foundation 1.img
-		* IRIX 6.5 Foundation 2.img
-	* overlay30/
-		* IRIX 6.5.30 Overlay 1.img
-		* IRIX 6.5.30 Overlay 2.img
-		* IRIX 6.5.30 Overlay 3.img
-	* nfs/
-		* ONC-NFS for IRIX 6.5.img
-	* apps30/
-		* IRIX 6.5.30 Applications 0806.img

 ## Booting

 ###### caveat: I am not an SGI expert by any means, this is just based on my experience as to what works.